For some people, the internet can be a tricky tool to navigate, and most are often confused by how search engine results pages are structured.

-This article will confer a brief outline of what to watch out for in search engine results pages when searching via Google.
+This article provides a brief outline of what to watch out for in search engine results pages when searching via Google.
 We will also dive into how all the different elements work together in synergy.

-When you initially execute a search on Google, you are prompted by three fundamental parts of the search results.
+When you search something on Google, you are prompted by three fundamental parts of the search results.
 You will see the results on the right side of the screen as well as another section of results at the top of the page.

 What is a Search Engine Results Page?